-The proposed methods and set-up allow for measuring the in vivo biomechanical response of neonatal BP in a large animal model, offering an understanding of injury mechanism during BP stretch.
+The proposed methods and set-up allow for measuring the in vivo biomechanical responses of neonatal BP in a large animal model, offering an understanding of injury mechanism during BP stretch.
 While the testing protocol and set-up is robust, it offers some limitations (i.e., slips occurring during mechanical testing, loss of marker visibility during testing, movement of the entire body when testing until failure occurs).
 While slips occur during testing, ensuring proper clamping can minimize slippage.
-Adding padding can further secure the tissue and avoid slips.
-Clamps can also be easily substituted with other different types of clamps as needed.
-Loss of marker visibility occurs in less than 2% cases and are inevitable.
+Adding padding within the clamps can further secure the tissue and avoid slips.
+Existing clamps can also be easily substituted with other different types of clamps as needed.
+Loss of marker visibility occurs in less than 2% of the cases and are inevitable.
 Securing the animal torso while testing may require a securing rig.
 Since the set-up allows tracking of the insertion movement through a camera system, it accounts for any animal movements during testing.
-An additional limitation of the system is its ability to provide a camera view live through a separate program, thereby limiting live camera view during testing.
-This can be improved in the future by integrating a live camera view into the program that is currently used to run the test.
+An additional limitation of the system is its ability to provide a camera view live through the use of a separate program, thereby limiting live camera view during testing.
+This can be improved by integrating a live camera view into the program that is currently used to run the test.

-In summary, NBPP is a significant injury with life-long sequelae for many individuals.
+In summary, NBPP is a significant injury with life-long sequelae for many newborns.
 Unfortunately, over the last three decades there has not been a decrease in the rate of its occurrence, despite increased technological development and training of obstetricians.
-This lack of a decrease in occurrence may directly be attributed to the limitations in developing preventative strategies that minimize the occurrence of NBPP.
+This lack of decrease in occurrence may directly be attributed to the limitations in developing preventative strategies that minimize the occurrence of NBPP.
 Preventative strategies cannot be explored until a detailed understanding of the injury mechanism at all levels (i.e., mechanical, functional, and histological) becomes available.
-No method to date has been reported to measure in vivo BP strains in a neonatal large animal model, and the current study is the first to offer a protocol that further explores physiological and functional changes in neonatal BP tissue post-stretch.
-By performing tests at various strains, injury threshold values for functional and structural injuries in the neonatal brachial plexus can be reported.
+No method to date has been reported to measure in vivo BP strains in a neonatal large animal model.
+The current study is the first to offer a detailed protocol that can not only be used to study the biomechanical responses in neonatal BP but also determine physiological and functional changes in the stretched neonatal BP tissue.
+Furthermore, by performing tests at various pre-determined strains, injury threshold values for functional and structural injuries in the neonatal brachial plexus can be reported.

 ACKNOWLEDGMENTS: